 6. See a film at your local cinema

 The cinema can be expensive but there are lots of options to make it cheaper.
 Your Young Scot National Entitlement Card can get you money off at Vue and Cineworld, but most cinemas offer discounts for young people.
 Many independent cinemas like Filmhouse in Edinburgh also offer youth groups where you can learn and get involved with programming your own series of films.
 Community cinemas run by local people are also growing in Scotland, you can see if your area has one find one near you on the Regional Screen Scotland website.
 There are also loads of film festivals every year all over Scotland.

 7. Get involved with an arts group

-Some Young Scot projects involve culture and leisure, such as our National Youth Arts Advisory Group to Historic Environment Scotland.
-We also have funds that you can apply for to make your artistic ideas a reality, check out the Nurturing Talent Fund.
+Some Young Scot projects involve culture and leisure, such as our National Youth Arts Advisory Group (NYAAG) to Historic Environment Scotland.

 Your school, college or university may well have drama groups, choirs, orchestras and other arts groups to join, and many local areas have groups that people of all ages can get involved in too.

 Museums tell stories about specific times, cultures, or interests, and they are a great way to spend an afternoon exploring something new, often for free too!
 There are big museums with national and international objects and displays, like the National Museum of Scotland in Edinburgh, the V&A Dundee, Kelvingrove Museum & Art Gallery in Glasgow, and the University of Aberdeen Museums.